 I’m glad to see the insights industry is having this conversation, and it’s fantastic to see that the authors share tips on how to do qualitative in the digital world.
 The information in the article on how moderators need to adjust to remote interviews is beneficial.
 Body language on a virtual call is different from body language in a face-to-face conversation.
 But there’s more to digital qual than moving offline conversations to the online world.

 What is asynchronous video?

 At the most basic level, “asynchronous” means something related is not happening simultaneously.

-Using video as an example could mean that one employee sends a video message or short demonstration of something to another employee.
+Using video as an example could mean that one employee sends a video message or a short demonstration of something to another.
 That other employee can then watch the video on their own time.
-If a video response is necessary, they can send that when they can – independently from what the other person is doing at that time.
+If a video response is necessary, they can send that independently from what the other person is doing.
 The other person can then watch it on their schedule.

-Asynchronous video can be used to communicate with each other, and it can also be used to get feedback from consumers and customers who live elsewhere.
+Asynchronous videos can be used to communicate with each other, and they can also be used to get feedback from consumers and customers who live elsewhere.

 What is asynchronous feedback?